 It all started in 1952.
 Four Dutch men, recently arrived in Australia, started a `Klaverjas’ (Dutch card game-only known in the Netherlands) club.
 A constitution was sent to Fair Trading Queensland.
 Approval was received on the 6 July 1952 and the Netherlands Association of Queensland got incorporated and known as NAQ Inc.

 Before long, the club had increased to 28 members and we became known as ‘De Hollandse Kaartclub’.
 We came together at people’s homes.
 In 1962, we found clubrooms in Margaret Street, Brisbane City.
 The club had then 48 members.
 The Dutch Bridge Club shared these rooms.
 In 1962 we adopted `Netherlands Association of Queensland’ (NAQ) as the club’s name.
 Our clubhouse burnt down late one night in 1965.
 Fortunately, no one was there at the time!
 It was a setback for the club but we kept going by meeting under the house of one of the committee-members.

 In 1967, we found another home for the club at 48 Milton Road, Milton.
 This soon became too small for our needs and a couple of years later we moved to the former picture theatre at Sherwood.
 Membership went up to 400 and the club flourished.
 The club had some card clubs, three billiard tables and a choir.
 There was even folk dancing in national dress for the children and an in-house orchestra with piano, organ and drums.
 This was the time when most people had overcome the initial difficulties of migration, were becoming middle aged and wanted to have some fun.
-Unfortunately `progress’ caught up with the club.
-The lease for the old theater in Sherwood came to an end.and our building had to make way for a shopping centre.
+Unfortunately, `progress’ caught up with the club.
+The lease for the old theatre in Sherwood came to an end.
+And our building had to make way for a shopping centre.

 Committees and members had to look again for a solution.